Dynamically-sized Storage Types

 As we've mentioned a few times already, explicitly "updating" anything in Pint is not a valid operation because Pint has no sequential execution.
 However, as in the case with statically-sized storage types, we can require that the next value of a specific entry in a storage map satisfy some constraint(s):

-state my_bal = mut storage::balances[my_address];
+let my_bal = mut storage::balances[my_address];

-constraint my_bal' == my_bal + 1000000;
+constraint my_bal' == my_bal + 1_000_000;

 "Missing" Keys